refinedev/refine/documentation/docs/core/components/auth-page.md

 You can use following props for `<AuthPage>` component when type is `"register"`:

--   `loginLink` property defines the link to the login page.
--   `backLink` property defines the render ReactNode that will be used as a back link.
--   `submitButton` render your custom ReactNode to submit the form.
-Also, you can reach form values with the `onClick` property and use your own logic to submit the form.

 ### `loginLink`

+`loginLink` property defines the link to the login page.

 ```tsx live url=http://localhost:3000/register
 const { AuthPage, Refine, useNavigation } = RefineCore;